-The STI Plan also includes indicators to measure progress and quantitative targets for each indicator.
+This inaugural STI National Strategic Plan (STI Plan) sets forth a vision for the nation with goals, objectives, and strategies to meaningfully prevent and control STIs in the United States.
+It also includes indicators to measure progress and quantitative targets for each indicator.
 The components of the STI Plan are contained and discussed in Section III.